MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/tuple-operators.md

 ### <a name="parameters"></a>Parametreler

 *TN*\
-Nth demet öğesi türü.
+Nth demet öğesinin türü.

 ### <a name="remarks"></a>Açıklamalar

-İşlev döndürür `tpl2 < tpl1`.
+İşlev `tpl2 < tpl1`döndürür.

 ### <a name="example"></a>Örnek